pdm-project/pdm/docs/usage/venv.md

     Additionally, if the project interpreter is a venv Python, you can omit the name argument following activate.

 !!!
 NOTE
     `venv activate` **does not** switch the Python interpreter used by the project.
 It only changes the shell by injecting the virtualenv paths to environment variables.
-For the forementioned purpose, use the `pdm use` command.
+For the aforementioned purpose, use the `pdm use` command.

 For more CLI usage, see the [`pdm venv`](../reference/cli.md#venv) documentation.